Is Pasta Good for Weight Loss? Portions & Meal Ideas

 Weight Loss

-Quick Answer: Yes, pasta can absolutely be part of a weight loss diet.
-The key is portion control—about 1 cup cooked—paired with lean protein and vegetables.
+Quick Answer: Pasta can absolutely fit into a weight-loss diet.
+The key is maintaining a calorie deficit and practicing portion control while pairing it with lean protein and vegetables.
 Research published in BMJ Open found that people eating pasta as part of a low-glycemic diet actually lost weight over 12 weeks.1 It's not the pasta that derails diets; it's the oversized portions and heavy cream sauces.

 The Truth About Pasta and Weight Loss